adminbandit1/569092/Search-engines.md

-Search by Image supports a diverse set of reverse image search engines that can be toggled and reordered from the extension's options.
+Search by Image supports a diverse set of reverse image search engines, which can be toggled and reordered from the extension's options.

 #### Search engines